 With cars parked away from the tents and vast meadows for the kids to run riot, Farrs Meadow has created a really special atmosphere.
 On arrival you empty your car into their trailer which they then drive up onto the main camping field.
 We camped there with 6 other families and had plenty of room to spread out without encroaching on any neighbouring pitches.
 There were other large groups there at the same time, but as there was enough room for everyone, we barely noticed or heard them.
 Without any cars about at all we felt very relaxed letting the kids run around.
 On site, away from our pitches, was a tree swing which kept the kids entertained.
 During the day it’s possible to walk from the campsite into Wimborne.
 The long-drop loos were in converted horseboxes with fairly lights.
 Some of the kids found these a little nerve-wracking!
 There were showers in converted horse boxes too, but they weren’t working on the weekend that we stayed.
 It’s also near the coast, and allows campfires and dogs.
 Glamping available but no campervans.
 Fridges and freezers and phone charging all available.

 There truly is something for everyone at this incredibly well-equipped campsite in the southwest corner of the glorious New Forest.
-They allow dogs, firepits, groups, campervans (though not in all areas and not all at the same time).
+They allow dogs, firepits, groups, campervans (though not in all areas and not all at the same time), and it’s great for families.
 Electrical hook-ups available and our group was even able to pitch our tents around two picnic tables which made serving and eating a breeze!
 If you have active kids you’ll be delighted at the range of activities on offer.
 We’d brought our bikes to take advantage of the trails that cover the site, but you can hire them too.
-With our large group we didn’t book into any of the activities on offer, choosing trips to the beach (Mudeford Quay and Highcliffe both about a 15-20minute drive away) instead as that suited all of the age groups better.
+With our large group we didn’t book into any of the activities on offer, choosing trips to the beach (Mudeford Quay and Highcliffe are both about a 15-20 minute drive away) instead as that suited all of the age groups better.
 But members of our group did hire bikes and we all cycled with the kids.
 We could have kayaked or pedaloed on the lake, gone climbing, zipped down the zipwire and more if we’d had time!
 One to revisit and plan in some of those activities I think.
 Café on site, decent toilet and shower block, and lodges are also available to book.

 You’ve probably already heard of Wowo in the gorgeous Sussex countryside.
-It’s seems to be firmly on the Londoners’ radar and gets booked up very quickly!
+It’s seems to be firmly on Londoners’ radar and gets booked up very quickly!
 Having said that, all the hype is actually based on something.
 I went with my two boys and another friend and her two boys (no dads on this trip) and we had the best time.
 We set up our tents around a fire pit with benches set around it.
 We were in the middle of a vast field and though it was full of other campers, they didn’t impact on our spot at all.
 The facilities are fantastic and the communal barn was a great touch.
 My eldest particularly loved running ‘found’ items up to the ‘Lost Proper-tree’.
 There are fridges and freezers available for use and charging facilities in the barn too (which was important to my freelance social media manager friend).
 There is entertainment on site, but this is no ordinary entertainment…this is Instagram-friendly entertainment.
 Circus school classes for the kids and music around the campfire in a tepee were just two of the options on offer when we visited during May ½ term in 2017.
 Our boys also loved the tree swings and playing in the stream that runs through the campsite.
 Local attractions include the Bluebell Railway and National Trust’s Sheffield Park.